Windowing Data Streams in FME

 Window Changed Port

-The WindowChanged port can also be used in any situation where you wish to perform an action before the data in the new window appears.
+The WindowChanged port can also be used in any situation where you want to perform an action before the data in the new window appears.
 For example, force the flushing of the previous window’s data.

 The Spatial Analysis on Unbounded Data scenario is a good example.
 The incoming stream messages are geocoded and compared to a geofence.
 Rather than comparing the stream to a static geofence that loads only when the workspace starts, the WindowChanged port is connected to an HTTPCaller that retrieves the location of buses via an API.
 Every time a window closes, the feature leaving the WindowChanged port will trigger a data read, and the new geofences representing the real-time location of the buses can then be compared with the features that fell within the window.